margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 South is also South America, Mexico.

+## This Experience ##
+This is good for you.
+This experience is good for you.
+This experience is teaching you how to trust.
+This experience is showing you a part of you.
+THis experience is shining a light on something to learn.
+This experience is revealing something about humanity.
+This is good for you.

 ## Professionalization ##
 The world will try to define you.
 People will try to box you in.